OpenNebula/sylva-vsr-deployment/sylva-validation-platform/README.md

 - only sm08, sm09 and sm10 are added as hosts
 - sm10 has 4 NUMA nodes configured
 - the GRUB config has not been updated, so the hugepages won't persist
-- we will probably need more CPU to the VSRs, they are on 100% without load
 - discovered CAPONE issues:
     - https://github.com/OpenNebula/cluster-api-provider-opennebula/issues/63
     - https://github.com/OpenNebula/engineering/issues/510